miielab/miienlp/examples/ocr_example.md

 ## Output

-In the output path folder specified, there will be a new `combind.txt` file, and uncombined folder, containing the text in the images.
+In the output path folder specified, there will be a new `combined.txt` file, and uncombined folder, containing the text in the images.